Urinary tract infections (UTIs)

 - refer you to a specialist for further tests and treatments

-In some people, antibiotics do not work or urine tests do not pick up an infection, even though you have UTI symptoms.
+In some people UTI symptoms do not go away.
+Short-term antibiotics do not work and urine tests do not show an infection.

 Things you can do yourself